-(h) The provisions of the Act entitled An Act to amend the
+(h) The provisions of the Act entitled "An Act to amend the Judicial Code and to define and limit the jurisdiction of courts sitting in equity, and for other purposes," approved March 23, 1932 (29 U.S.C.
+101-115), shall not apply with respect to civil actions brought under this section.

-Judicial Code and to define and limit the jurisdiction of courts sitting in equity, and for other purposes," approved March 28, 1982 (29 U.S.C.
-101-115), shall not apply with respect to civil actions brought 47 Stat.
-70. under this section. (i) In any case in which an employer, employment agency, or labor organization fails to comply with an order of a court issued in a civil action brought under subsection (e), the Commission may commence proceedings to compel compliance with such order.
+(i) In any case in which an employer, employment agency, or labor organization fails to comply with an order of a court issued in a civil action brought under subsection (e), the Commission may commence proceedings to compel compliance with such order.

 (j) Any civil action brought under subsection (e) and any proceedings brought under subsection (i) shall be subject to appeal as provided in sections 1291 and 1292, title 28.
+United States Code.
-United States Code. (k) In any action or proceeding under this title the court, in its 65 Stat.
-726;

-discretion, may allow the prevailing party, other than the Commission 72 Stat.
-348, or the United States, a reasonable attorney's fee as part of the costs, 1770, and the Commission and the United States shall be liable for costs Costs, fees.

-the same as a private person.
+(k) In any action or proceeding under this title the court, in its discretion, may allow the prevailing party, other than the Commission or the United States, a reasonable attorney's fee as part of the costs, and the Commission and the United States shall be liable for costs the same as a private person.

 SEC.
-707. (a) Whenever the Attorney General has reasonable cause Suits by Attorto believe that any person or group of persons is engaged in a pattern new General. or practice of resistance to the full enjoyment of any of the rights secured by this title, and that the pattern or practice is of such a nature and is intended to deny the full exercise of the rights herein described. the Attorney General may bring a civil action in the appropriate district court of the United States by filing with it a complaint (1) signed by him (or in his absence the Acting Attorney General), person or persons responsible for such pattern or practice, as he deem necessary to insure the full enjoyment of the rights herein described.

-(2) setting forth facts pertaining to such pattern or practice, and (3) requesting such relief, including an application for a permanent or temporary injunction, restraining order or other order against the
+707. (a) Whenever the Attorney General has reasonable cause to believe that any person or group of persons is engaged in a pattern or practice of resistance to the full enjoyment of any of the rights secured by this title, and that the pattern or practice is of such a nature and is intended to deny the full exercise of the rights herein described, the Attorney General may bring a civil action in the appropriate district court of the United States by filing with it a complaint (1) signed by him (or in his absence the Acting Attorney General), (2) setting forth facts pertaining to such pattern or practice, and (3) requesting such relief, including an application for a permanent or temporary injunction, restraining order or other order against the